The knee is one of the largest and most important joints in the body.

 - Patella support via padded buttress

 - May not be suitable for all-day wear

-- This is a sleeve brace, so may take longer to put on than a wrap around
+- This is a knee sleeve brace so may take longer to put on than a wrap-around brace

 - Comfortable and offers very good support